 Bach Cantata Vespers services at Grace present these cantatas within the context of congregational worship, the setting for which they were intended.
 Scripture texts, preaching, hymns and additional music in the service all relate to the themes of the cantata.

-The Bach Cantata Vespers are led by Grace’s Cantor, Michael D. Costello, conducting the Cantata Vespers choir, with professional vocal soloists and instrumentalists.
+The Bach Cantata Vespers are led by Graces Cantor Michael D. Costello, conducting the Bach Cantata Vespers Choir, with professional vocal soloists and instrumentalists.

 There is no admission price; a free-will offering is received during the service.

 Each year the series also includes special events.
-This year’s programming includes a presentation of Bach's Coffee Cantata, presented in a reception following the first Vespers of the season on September 30..
+This year’s programming includes a presentation of Bach's St. Matthew Passion, presented in two performances on March 28 and 29.